-Why Rachel Maddow Is The Ideal Choice To Confidently Host The Democratic Candidate Forum
+Why Rachel Maddow Is An Ideal Debate Host

 There’s another Democratic candidates forum coming up — but don’t call it a debate.
 The Rachel Maddow-hosted event will feature Bernie Sanders, Hillary Clinton, and Martin O’Malley, but the three candidates won’t be interacting with one another.
 Instead, they’ll be interviewed separately in three different segments.
 While this will result in fewer fireworks and less mudslinging than most debates offer, it will likely still be a worthwhile event — because Rachel Maddow is the perfect Democratic presidential forum host.

 Maddow doesn’t pretend to be non-ideological.
 She’s proclaimed herself a “true blue-liberal” on her show.
 But when she interviews fellow liberals, she doesn’t just toss them softball questions, or, conversely, try to get them to prove how liberal they are.
 Instead, she forces them to address specific worries that liberal voters have, and that’s precisely the kind of questions that Democratic primary candidates should be asked.

 Take her recent interview with Clinton.
 While she certainly didn’t hide her personal admiration for Clinton, she also scrutinized the former secretary of state about one of the a serious concern that some liberals have about her prospective presidency — namely, the team she'll bring to the White House if she wins the election.

 A lot of the friends that you’ve got that are old Washington hands have really been through the wars with you.
 And it has hardened them, and turned some of them into really, really aggressive partisans.